New Bern doctor first to receive COVID-19 vaccine in the East

 NEW BERN, N.C.
-(WNCT) — CarolinaEast Medical Center is leading the charge against COVID-19 in the East, vaccinating the first group of health care workers on Wednesday.
+(WNCT) — CarolinaEast Medical Center is leading the charge against COVID-19 in eastern North Carolina, vaccinating the first group of health care workers on Wednesday.

-Doctors at CarolinaEast say this could be the beginning of the end.
+Doctors at CarolinaEast said this could be the beginning of the end for the virus.

 “The fact that we’re all doing this together, and we’ve gotten through this crisis together, and that we may be seeing the end, that’s just really exciting,” said Somers.